GoogleCloudPlatform/cloud-shell-tutorials/cloud-console-tutorials/recommender_platform/unattended_project_recommender.md

 done
 ```

-If you'd like to check a different Folder/Organization, you can set the `parent_id` session variable to a different value, and simply re-run the script.
+If you'd like to check a different Folder or Organization, you can set the `parent_id` session variable to a different value, and simply re-run the script.

-*Note: this script is not recursive - it will help you scan Projects that are directly underneath a Folder, but will not look inside nested Folders*
+*Note: This script is not recursive - it will help you scan projects that are directly underneath a Folder, but will not look inside nested Folders*

 If your Folder or an Organization has hundreds of projects, this script may take a long time to complete.

-Click **Next** to learn how to export recommendations at scale and to complete the tutorial.
+To complete this tutorial and learn how to export recommendations at scale, click **Next**

 ## Congratulations!

-You have successfully clicked **Next** enough times to get to the end of this tutorial.
+You have successfully completed the tutorial.

 You can automatically [export all recommendations from across your organization to BigQuery](https://cloud.google.com/recommender/docs/bq-export/export-recommendations-to-bq) and then [use Connected Sheets to view/analyze/sort/filter/visualize](https://cloud.google.com/bigquery/docs/connected-sheets) all recommendations for your organization.